rlevine/droplet_video_analyzer/README.md

   --output-frames <output frames>
                         number of frames to duplicate for each source frame
 ```
-To create slower output video, specifying a small nummber, usually from 1-4, will write that many
+To create slower output video, specifying a small number, usually from 1-4, will write that many
 frames for each source frame, making the sequence take more time in playback.
 Audio will not
 be included in the file.